jaypee15/thistechthing/README.md

 ## Contents

-1. **Tech Twitter You Should Probably Follow:** Discover influential individuals and organizations to follow for insights, updates, giveaways (laptop and data), reaources and inspiration within the Nigerian tech community.
+1. 𝕏 **Tech Twitter You Should Probably Follow:** Discover influential individuals and organizations to follow for insights, updates, giveaways (laptop and data), reaources and inspiration within the Nigerian tech community.

-2. **Top Tech Personalities Bios:** Learn about the remarkable individuals who have and are still shaping Nigeria's tech landscape, with insightful biographies.
+2. 🧠**Top Tech Personalities Bios:** Learn about the remarkable individuals who have and are still shaping Nigeria's tech landscape, with insightful biographies.

-3. **Recommended Readings:** Explore a handpicked list of essential blog posts and tweets that provide a foundation for understanding and doing tech in Nigeria.
+3. 📚**Recommended Readings:** Explore a handpicked list of essential blog posts and tweets that provide a foundation for understanding and doing tech in Nigeria.

-4. **Newsletter Subscriptions:** Stay in the loop with recommended newsletters delivering the latest tech news, trends, and insights right to your inbox.
+4. 📬**Newsletters:** Stay in the loop with recommended newsletters delivering the latest tech news, trends, and insights right to your inbox.

-5. **Learning Resources:** Access free resources for learning software development, technical writing, design, data analysis, finance and more, along with virtual software schools and programs.
+5. 📖**Learning Resources:** Access free resources for learning software development, technical writing, design, data analysis, finance and more, along with virtual software schools and programs.

-6. **Learning platforms:**Get insights and info on available learning platforms and schools where you can get skilled and upskill etc.
+6. 🏫**Learning platforms:**Get insights and info on available learning platforms and schools where you can get skilled and upskill etc.

-7. **Internship and Job Opportunities:** Find information on internships (paid and unpaid), opportunities and job openings, jump-starting your career in technology.
+7. 💼**Internship and Job Opportunities:** Find information on internships (paid and unpaid), opportunities and job openings, jump-starting your career in technology.

 ## How to Contribute